sindresorhus/sindresorhus.github.com/data/apps/favorites-widget.md

 #### The widget does not show up in the widget picker

-This is a well known iOS 16 issue.
+This is a well-known iOS 16 issue.
 [Try this.](https://webtrickz.com/third-party-lock-screen-widgets-not-showing-ios-16/)

 #### Can I call someone by just tapping the widget without the confirmation dialog?